russross/blackfriday/README.md

             This is some code <1>
             More code <2>
+            Even more code <2>
             There is no \<3>

         As you can <1> we talk about code.
 In <2> we consider...
         There is no <3> so this will stay `<3>` as does \<2>.

-    Note the callouts are only identified if they end a line, a callout that starts with a backslash isn't a callout, the backslash will be removed in the output.
+    Note the callouts are only identified if it's a number in less than and greater than: `<number>`.
+    A callout that starts with a backslash isn't a callout, the backslash will be removed in the output (both in sourcecode and text).
 The callout identifiers will be remembered until the next code block.

 # Todo